 The advantage of this approach is that it doesn’t require any coding and takes just a few minutes to set up.
 You can pull only the data you need and refresh it at a chosen schedule – for example, hourly, Monday to Friday during your working hours.

-You can then freely manipulate the exported data – compare what has changed since the previous backup, run advanced calculations, draw charts, load the Jira data onto data visualization services, and a lot more.
+You can then freely manipulate the exported data – compare what has changed since the previous backup, run advanced calculations, build custom Jira reports, draw charts, load the Jira data onto data visualization services, and a lot more.

 If you need to restore Jira, you can then export your spreadsheets as CSV files and import them into Jira.